collective/collective.developermanual/source/misc/commandline.rst

 Starting interactive interpreter
 --------------------------------

-The *bin/instance debug* command to start interactive interpreter with Zope application server and database loaded.
-To have persistent utilities loaded, you should also provide the id if your Plone site.
+The *bin/instance debug* command starts an interactive interpreter with the Zope application server and database loaded.
+To have persistent utilities loaded, you should also provide the id of your Plone site.
 The following example assumes you have a plone site named "Plone"

 Example::

-        bin/instance -P Plone debug
+        bin/instance -OPlone debug

 .. note ::

-        Instance must be stopped in order to run this.
+        The instance must be stopped in order to run this.

 Running scripts
 ---------------